BIBINNBIJI/mac_array_project/README.md

-# 🔢 N×N MAC (Multiply-Accumulate) Array in Verilog
+# 🔢 8×8 MAC (Multiply-Accumulate) Array in Verilog

 This project implements a parameterized N×N Multiply-Accumulate (MAC) array using Verilog RTL.
 It is optimized for AI/ML inference, signal processing, and embedded applications where efficient computation is crucial.